i

 Let's all get one step ahead of scammers.

-Have you spotted suspicious or unfamiliar activity on your account?
-Our specially trained team are available 24/7 to help keep you safe.
+Worried you have fallen victim to a scam, have you spotted suspicious or unfamiliar activity on your account?
+Our specially trained team are available 24/7 on 0800 ASB FRAUD (0800 272 372) or +64 9 303 0332 if you’re calling from overseas.

-Check out the latest information on common and emerging scams so you can stay one step ahead of scammers.
+For more information on common and emerging scams, you can check out our Scam Updates page to help you stay one step ahead of scammers.

 Find out more

-Discovered a possible security vulnerability affecting an ASB service?
+If you've discovered a potential security vulnerability affecting an ASB service, you can report it.

 Report it here